 Additionally, parents should recognize that access to text and social media inherently decreases face-to-face communication.

 Have additional questions?
-Dr. Michener recommends the American Academy of Pediatrics' Family Media Plan.
+Check out the American Academy of Pediatrics' Family Media Plan.
 This tool lets parents input information about their family's media habits and generates a detailed, individualized plan that touches on everything from social responsibility to cyberbullying.